cogentcore/core/text/textcore/README.md

 ## TODO

-* scroll animation uses new Animator struct objs that have a func that is called in Paint loop, use delta-dist / dt^2 accelleration factor for remaining scroll drift

 * even fixed elements with no scroll can be pulled down with scrolling, for the "pull down refresh" action; animation restores to prior location

 * dialog shadows are accumulating: BlitBox nil image is not filling most likely.